weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 `curl http://localhost:8500/v1/kv/web/key1`

-or in a recursive method *(using PowerShell for pretty output)*:
+Or in a recursive method *(using PowerShell for pretty output)*:

 `curl http://localhost:8500/v1/kv/?recurse | ConvertFrom-Json`

-You will notice that the value returned back from these queries is base64 encoded to allow non-UTF8 characters!
+You will notice that the value returned back from these queries is base64 encoded.

 In order to get the raw value back from the query you will need to append `?raw` to your query.